-⚠ WARNING: Do not use independent portable gas appliances inside the vehicle.
+AWARNING: Do not use independent portable gas appliances inside the vehicle.
 Cookers shall not be used as heaters.

-⚠ WARNING: A BBQ point inlet valve, if fitted, must only be used for the connection of portable LPG appliances.
+A WARNING: A BBQ point inlet valve, if fitted, must only be used for the connection of portable LPG appliances.

-⚠ WARNING: Always read individual appliance instructions.
+WARNING: Always read individual appliance instructions.

-WARNING: If in doubt, ask!
+WARNING: f in doubt, ask for advice from a competent person.